maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonTimeSelector <HildonTimeSelector>`_ allows users to choose a time by selecting hour and minute.
+:class:`HildonTimeSelector` allows users to choose a time by selecting hour and minute.
 It also allows choosing between AM or PM format.

 The currently selected time can be altered with `hildon_time_selector_set_time() <hildon-time-selector-set-time>`_ , and retrieved using `hildon_time_selector_get_time() <hildon-time-selector-get-time>`_ .